Nursing Explanation Best Promotes Effective Communication: The One Technique Every RN Swears By

 1. The “One‑Sentence Summary” Rule

 Start every explanation with a single sentence that captures the essence.
-Example: “We’re giving you a small dose of pain medication to keep you comfortable.”
-This anchors the conversation.
+In real terms, example: “We’re giving you a small dose of pain medication to keep you comfortable. ” This anchors the conversation.

 2. The “Chunking” Technique